blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide_2e.md

 24. Sending: You send a creature you've met a message containing up to 25 words and they may respond in kind.
 25. Face melt: One target in sight succeeds a WIS save or takes 2d6 damage.
 26. Weak: One target in sight deals 1d4 less damage until they complete a rest or the caster dies.
-27. Shadow Blade: Form a blade with a +4 to hit and deals 2d6 damage.
+27. Shadow Blade: Form a blade with a +4 bonus to hit and deals 2d6 damage.
 28. Green Flame: 5ft ube of flame forcing a DEX save to avoid 1d6 damage when inside.
 29. Thorns: Thorny tentacles erupt in three 5ft cubes within sight, dealing 1d4 damage to those that enter them.
 30. Ice Floor: A 20ft square on the ground becomes icy and forces DEX save to avoid slipping and falling prone.